Upload new images. The image library for this site will open in a new window.

 For our research based programs we do not have an accelerated or 4+1 program in the Department of Communication at this time.

 We do however offer the 4+1 program for the professional M.A. in Strategic Communication.

 Move this whole section up, swapping places with the section above it.

-Yes!
-We have teaching and research assistantships that vary in number from year to year.
+The department of communication offers a limited number of teaching and research assistantships that may be awarded to any admitted student.
 There is a place on the University’s application form to indicate that you want to apply for funding.
-We consider everyone that is accepted to our in-person M.A. and Ph.D. programs for funding.
+We consider everyone that is accepted to our research-based M.A. and Ph.D. programs for funding.
 We prioritize funding for Ph.D. students but are able to offer funding to M.A. students sometimes.
-Each assistantship provides a stipend (amount set by the UD Graduate College each year) and payment of your tuition.
+Each assistantship provides a stipend (amount set by the UD Graduate College each year).
+Some students are also granted a tuition scholarship.

 We accept transcripts evaluated by WES, but we do not currently require such an evaluation for the application process.

 Visit the Graduate College Test Scores page for information about how candidates for admission can demonstrate their English proficiency.
-Students who qualify can apply for a waiver of this requirement.
+Students who qualify (detailed below) can apply for a waiver of this requirement.

 “A waiver of proof of English Proficiency is allowed when:

-No, the Department of Communication does not offer housing assistance.
+The Communication Department does not offer housing assistance.
 Here is some information about housing options provided by the Office of International Students and Scholars.